 4) Appropriate and thorough discussion of conclusions, implications and limitations with a focus on rural education

 5)Significance of the research for rural education contexts: Does the manuscript support rural schools and communities in their education work?
 How will this manuscript matter to rural education practitioners, advocates, and researchers?
 Does this manuscript expand, strengthen, or complicate our understanding of rural education?
 Does the manuscript avoid stereotypes and add to an understanding of rural places as rich and complex?

 6) Clarity of writing (syntax, style, mechanics, organization

 Promising Practice Articles

-Promising Practices manuscripts will be reviewed based on the following criteria.
+Promising Practices manuscripts will not be sent out for peer review.
+Instead, Promising Practice articles will be reviewed by the editors based on the following criteria.

-2) Description of the Practice: Context: Describes the rural education setting in which the practice was created and refined.
+2) Description of the Rural Context: The manuscript describes or explains the rural education setting in which the practice was created and refined.

-5) Evidence: Provides some evidence (empirical or anecdotal, etc.) that the practice shows promise for enhancing rural education.
+4) Evidence: Provides evidence (e.g., outcomes, evaluation data, reflections) that the practice shows promise for rural education

 Reviews of Research